 Let’s take their wooden train set with the magnetic train cars.
 When they use the train set, they’re engineering, designing, problem solving (for when the train runs off the track) and they’re learning about forces.

 How about the toy car that runs down a track at a our local playgroup?
 From that, they learn about taking turns and some more simple laws of physics.
+Or what about having to control fast rc drift cars?
+They can learn hand-eye coordination and how to control things in a careful manner (obviously when they’re a little older!).

 How about a ball?
 They’re learning coordination and why we have to be play carefully in the house, as opposed to when we’re out at the park.
 Situational awareness.